smd9788/tictactoe-client/README.md

 # Tic-Tac-Toe

+# UPDATE: As of 4/28/18 I have stripped out the authentication functionality from the deployed app.

-The is the first JavaScript app I ([@smd9788]) developed.
+The is the first JavaScript app I developed.
 It is exactly what you think it is.
 A very clean, and visually pleasing way to play Tic-Tac-Toe on your local machine.
 This is a front end project, where I utilized a third party API, developed by General Assembly.

 -   [View the deployed client here](https://smd9788.github.io/tictactoe-client/)